njfio/fluent_cli/README.md

     -u, --upload-image-path <FILE>
             Sets the input file to use

+        --upsert-no-upload <upsert-no-upload>
+            Sends a JSON payload to the specified endpoint without uploading files

+        --upsert-with-upload <FILE>...
+            Uploads a file to the specified endpoint

     -V, --version
             Print version information

+        --webhook
+            Sends the command payload to the webhook URL specified in config.json

     -z, --full-output
             Outputs all response data in JSON format